 - Mites are contagious, so your dog has to have a history of close contact with an infected animal.

 This discharge seen in mites is a combination of dried blood (from all that scratching), wax, debris, and those nasty little mites.
 Yeast infections in your dog’s ear can also look black or brown but will have a creamier texture.

 The only way to definitively tell if your dog has ear mites or a yeast infection is to look at an ear swab under the microscope.
 While many people do not have a microscope at their house, this is where your vet will come in to help.
 They can easily see ear mites under the microscope and be able to tell you the cause of your dog’s ear issues.

 How to Help a Dog with an Ear Yeast Infection

 To treat your dog, there are several options.
-Dogs with a yeast infection in their ears will need an antifungal ear cleaner.
+Dogs with a yeast infection in their ears will need an antifungal ear cleaner or medication.
 This is typically topical, meaning it’s applied directly onto the affected skin area.
-This Pet MD ear cleaner is an excellent choice that contains an antifungal agent.

 How to Help a Dog with Ear Mites

-Learn more on our page about dog ear infections.
+Read more tips on our page about dog ear infections.

-In summary, both dog ear yeast infections and ear mites are relatively common conditions that can affect your pup.
+In summary, both dog ear yeast infections and ear mites are possible causes of an itchy ear, but mites are much less common.
 To minimize the likelihood of either, clean your dog’s ear canals and inner flaps regularly using a safe and non-toxic ear cleaner.
 And remember, always consult your veterinarian before giving your dog any treatment.
 Doing so will ensure your pup’s ears stay clean and healthy!